jayantsingh123/Graphs/README.md

-This repository is a collection of codes implemented in Python 3.12,  explaining vsrious comcepts ad applications of Graph Data Structure.
+This repository is a collection of codes implemented in Python 3.12,  explaining various concepts ad applications of Graph Data Structure.
 In addition to being a very complex Data Structure, it finds applications in various industries such as logistics, social networks etc.